CommonEconomist/CommonEconomist.github.io/index.md

 ---
 I am an applied econometrist located in Europe.
 My research lies at the intersection of political economy and development economics.
-In particular, my research focuses on the determinants and consequences of violent armed conflict.
+In particular, my studies focus on the determinants and consequences of violent armed conflict.
-Most of this research centers on Africa.
+Most of my work centers on Africa.
-In addition part of my research addresses universal patterns in war severity.
+In addition some of projects address universal patterns in war severity.

 My current research is on: